-- Administration of the fund and payment to the beneficiaries from fund assets when required in accordance with the fund rules - Management and investment of the fund assets - Compliance with other applicable regulations.
+- Administration of the fund and payment to the beneficiaries from fund assets when required in accordance with the fund rules - Management and investment of the fund assets; and - Compliance with other applicable regulations.

-Description of risks
+Description of risks - Para 139(b)

 There are a number of risks to which the Fund exposes the Employer.
 The more significant risks relating to the defined benefits are: